datasets/unece-package-codes/README.md

-# unece-package-codes
 Coded representations of the package type names used in International Trade (UNECE/CEFACT Trade Facilitation Recommendation No.21)

+## Data

 Source of information is from the UNECE website: http://www.unece.org/tradewelcome/areas-of-work/un-centre-for-trade-facilitation-and-e-business-uncefact/outputs/cefactrecommendationsrec-index/list-of-trade-facilitation-recommendations-n-21-to-24.html

-All data from UNECE has to be available in an easily distributable format, in this case it is an .xls file to process I simply removed any lines with a status of 'X' and removed the numeric code column as it's of little useable value

 Meaning of status codes: